-- 83 percent of vigorous exercisers reported very or fairly good sleep quality, vs. 56 percent of non-exercisers.
+- 83% of vigorous exercisers reported very or fairly good sleep quality, compared to 56 percent of non-exercisers.

-- 67 percent of vigorous exercisers reported a good night’s sleep on all or most work nights, vs. 39 percent of non-exercisers.
+- 67% of vigorous exercisers reported a good night’s sleep on all or most work nights, compared to 39% of non-exercisers.

-Possible Side Effects: nausea, increased appetite, weight gain, decreased sex drive, trouble reaching orgasm, fatigue, drowsiness, insomnia, dry mouth, blurred vision, constipation, dizziness, agitation, restlessness, anxiety, tics, spasms, impaired brain function, heart palpitations, hypertension
+Possible Side Effects: fatigue, drowsiness, nausea, increased appetite, weight gain, sexual dysfunction such as decreased sex drive or trouble reaching orgasm, insomnia, and dry mouth.

 “Exercise can reduce the need for medications in this case, because it can improve mood, sleep, and a person’s sense of self-efficacy and self-esteem,” explains Katt.
 “It can also reduce stress and increase energy.”